 I offer supervision for Bachelor’s/Master’s thesis and Praktika.
-I am looking for students interested in Visual Motion Analysis and Tracking, Visual Learning and Multi-View Geometry:
+I am looking for students interested in Visual Motion Analysis, Tracking, Detection, Visual Learning, Multi-View Geometry and Non-Traditional Cameras.

 - Georg Nebehay, A Deformable Parts Model for One-Shot Object Tracking, Doctoral thesis, 2016 – now at Locatee, Zurich

 - Georg Sperl, Person Classification with Convolutional Neural Networks, Master’s thesis, 2016 – now at IST Austria

 - Clemens Korner, Object Tracking using Projective Invariants, Bachelor’s thesis, 2016

 - Timo Kropp, Matching Omnidirectional Images in Indoor Environments, Master’s thesis, 2013 – now at MeisterLabs, Munich